rh-ai-quickstart/ai-quickstart-contrib/user-guide.md

 [issue in ai-kickstart-contrib](https://github.com/rh-ai-kickstart/ai-kickstart-contrib/issues)
 .
 General requests may resemble:
 * General help requests
-* Requests for new AI kickstarts
+* Suggesting a new AI kickstarts
 * General feedback

 If you're **ever unsure** where to submit a request, just submit an "issue" in the